paskn/R-devcontainer-template/README.md

 [docker.el](https://github.com/Silex/docker.el/) and TRAMP.
 Edit as usual with [ESS](https://github.com/emacs-ess/ESS).

 The template should also work with VS Code without DevPod, but I did not test it.
+It works in GitHub Codespaces.